dpersing/ada-a11y-intro/a11y-presentation.md

 Or, just press Command (&#8984;) + F5 to toggle VoiceOver on or off.

+The first time you run VoiceOver you'll be prompted to go through a tutorial.
+Use the tutorial and the reference links at the bottom to learn VoiceOver's keyboard shortcuts.

 ![OSX System Preferences screen, with the Accessibility menu item circled in pink](http://dpersing.github.io/ada-a11y-intro/demo/img/system-a11y-osx.png)

 ## Some Examples